 We included this in our mix at IMPACT because of how much it focuses on obtaining ideas from the frontline.
 People buy into what they help create and Kim Scott's GSD model provides a framework to make that happen.

-A Change Management Plan in Action
+A Change Management Process in Action

 For the first time in several years, not everyone could see their future at IMPACT.